Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

             if n:
                 select(X, Y, (i, j, n))
 ```

+# Step 3: Preselect Known Actions – à la Timinator

+Because I have limited the actions to only what is possible, no preselection is done.
+Algorithm X has no choice but to select the appropriate action to include the prefilled numbers as part of the full solution.

+# Step 4: Generate Solutions – à la Ali Assaf

 Finally, Assaf builds a solved Sudoku grid with code that should look somewhat familiar.
 For the most part, my initial `AlgorithmXSolver` was simply the Assaf code we just covered, organized inside an `AlgorithmXSolver` `class`.